VJftw/vjpatel.me/vjpatel/content/study/msc-computing-and-security/term-1/7ccsmcis-cryptography-and-information-security/coursework/coursework-3.md

 +++
 date = "2016-11-21T14:26:19+01:00"
-title = "7CCSMCIS - Coursework 3"
+course = "MSc Computing and Security" module = "7CCSMCIS Cryptography and Information Security" title = "Coursework 3"
 +++

 > What is a meet-in-the-middle attack?